Generator Safety Guide (2026)

 Generator Shelters

-My canopy setup: 10x10 popup canopy with removable sides.
-Provides rain protection while maintaining ventilation.
+Open-sided canopy setup: A popup canopy with removable sides can provide rain protection while maintaining ventilation.
 Never fully enclose the generator.

 Commercial options: Generator tents designed with proper ventilation.
 Around $200-400 depending on size.